tryolabs/react-examples/kanban/README.md

 ![Screenshot of the app](img/kanban.png)

+This example is basically a [Trello][trello] clone: We have a set of lists of tasks ("Todo", "Done"), and each holds some tasks.
+We can add tasks, delete them, or drag them from one list to the other.
+We'll [React DnD][dnd] for drag-and-drop and a simple Python server for persistence.

 ## The Server

 We'll be using [Flask][flask] for the server, since we don't need much.
 First,